Technical Reference

 How it relates to F355 and F1292: G-Max is the underlying measurement behind both standards.
 F355 specifies how G-Max is tested on sport surfaces.
 F1292 specifies how it is tested on playground surfaces with the additional HIC calculation.
 Both are ultimately G-Max tests applied to different use cases.

 When to require G-Max testing: for any sports field or playground install with warranty and safety-compliance obligations.
 Third-party testing should be required at install (baseline), at the one-year mark, and annually thereafter.
 Documentation should be retained by the facility for insurance and liability purposes.
+For the full protocol, target ranges by tier, and what makes a field drift toward failure, see our G-Max testing reference.

 How to write a bid spec that actually produces a good surface